U.S. Army Corps of Engineers civil works controversies: Calls for Corps reform

 Some in Congress feel that reforms are necessary in the way the Corps operates.
 The Corps has been criticized as being mismanaged and lacking oversight and accountability, especially since Hurricane Katrina and the failure of the Army Corps built levees in New Orleans.

-Senator Russ Feingold and Senator John McCain pushed to establish two amendments; one an independent review of Corps projects from planning and design to construction, and a second that would require that Corps projects be ranked in importance based on national priorities.
+Senator Russ Feingold and Senator John McCain pushed to establish two amendments: an independent review of Corps projects from planning and design to construction, and a requirement that Corps projects be ranked by importance based on national priorities.
 In 2006, they succeeded in adding the peer review of corps projects to the Water resources development bill that was working its way through Congress.

 In August 2007, Senator Feingold himself tried to block passage of the bill because he felt the reforms it contained would not do enough to change the way the Corps does business.

 After a decade of government and independent reports calling for reforming the corps and pointing out stunning flaws in corps projects and project studies, and after the tragic failures of New Orleans levees during Hurricane Katrina, the American people deserve meaningful reform.
 How many more flawed projects or wasted dollars will it take before we say enough is enough?